Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 G94
 </pre>

+### Description

+G94 is Units per Minute Mode.
+In units per minute feed mode, an F word is interpreted to mean the controlled point should move at a certain number of inches per minute, millimeters per minute, or degrees per minute, depending upon what length units are being used and which axis or axes are moving.

 ### Notes

-* G94 is Units per Minute Mode.
-In units per minute feed mode, an F word is interpreted to mean the controlled point should move at a certain number of inches per minute, millimeters per minute, or degrees per minute, depending upon what length units are being used and which axis or axes are moving.
+* RRF maintains a flag for the feed rate mode selected, which is either Inverse Time Mode or Units per Minute.
+As such, the following is true:
+  * Each input channel (SD card, USB, http, telnet etc) has its own flag for the feed rate mode state.
+  * At the end of running config.g at startup, the flag state is copied to all input channels.
+If no feed rate mode is specified in config.g, the default G94 (Units per Minute) is used.
+  * The flag state is saved when a macro starts and is restored when a macro ends.

 # M-commands